UniMath/agda-unimath/src/metric-spaces/cauchy-precompletion-of-pseudometric-spaces.lagda.md

 [Cauchy approximation](metric-spaces.cauchy-approximations-pseudometric-spaces.md)
 `g : C (C M)`.
-So the Cauchy precompletion of a pseudometric space is [complete](metric-spaces.complete-metric-spaces.md) if and only if all its Cauchy approximations have a lift up to similarity in the Cauchy pseudocompletion of its Cauchy pseudocompletion.
+So the Cauchy precompletion of a pseudometric space is [complete](metric-spaces.complete-metric-spaces.md) if and only if all its Cauchy approximations have a lift up to similarity in its Cauchy pseudocompletion.

 Any [short map](metric-spaces.short-functions-pseudometric-spaces.md) (resp. isometry) from a pseudometric space in a complete metric space factors as a